LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

           Left-align also the text in main menus and other vertical menus.
 It will make it easier for the user to browse the menu items, since the user’s eyes can wander along the left edge of the menu.
       - tags:
+          - UX/AD
-          - All roles
+          - Copy
         title: 2.03 - Break up large texts with graphic elements, charts, icons and images
       - tags:
+          - UX/AD
-          - All roles
+          - Copy
         title: 2.04 - Break up large texts with a checklist, bullet points or tables
       - tags:
+          - UX/AD
-          - All roles
+          - Copy
         title: "2.05 - Use intermediate headlines and quotes to split up content and interest the user  "
         text: Avoid capitalized headlines.
 If you have to use them, use them maximum of